-Breathe new life into your old belongings by turning them into nifty backyard items
+Breathe new life into your outdoor space by turning trash into nifty backyard items.

 It’s called ‘upcycling’, and it’s quickly growing in popularity.

 It makes sense.
 Rather than throwing out old, unwanted items, why not find a creative new purpose for them in your very own backyard?

 It’s great for the environment, it saves you money, and it can turn your outdoor space into something that is uniquely yours.